Mjau83/witchOnesPairs/README.md

 have a witchy vibe.

 **Why am I building it?**
-I want to create a fun memory game that both encurage the user to practice thier memory, and gives them small rewards along the way.
+I want to create a fun memory game that both encurage the user to practice their memory, and gives them small rewards along the way.

 ## Table of Content